JackPikatea/pikatea-documentation/docs/Richard/the-richard-macropad-kit-assembly-guide.md

 ## Solder the Headers

 The first step is to solder the headers to the PCB.
-ONLY the headers.
-DO NOT SOLDER THE MCU.
-Place the headers into the PCB as shown and then add the MCU to stabilize them.
+ONLY the headers. <div style="background-color: yellow; color: black;">DO NOT SOLDER THE MCU.</div> Place the headers into the PCB as shown and then add the MCU to stabilize them.
 Wrap a rubber band around the assembly to hold everything in place.

 ![](/assets/Richard/PXL_20230710_013040690.jpg)
 ![](/assets/Richard/PXL_20230710_013057459.jpg)